Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 <programming-exercise name='Stack (2 parts)'>

-A stack is a data structure that you can add to and take from.
-Always to the top of it or from the top.
+A stack is a data structure that enables you to add and remove items, but only from the top of the stack.

 <h2> Adding to the Stack and Checking Emptiness </h2>